attocube-systems/IDS-APIs/examples/streaming/Python examples/README.txt

 		startBackgroundStreaming: Starts position streaming to file in background
 		stopBackgroundStreaming: Stops the position streaming
 		isRunningBackgroundStreaming: Get state of background position reading

+Running the background streaming example - Attempting to run Examples/streaming_example_backgroundStreaming.py as a file will throw an error (ImportError: attempted relative import with no known parent package).
+This is due to the use of relative imports primarily in SEN.py.
+In order to execute the backgroundStreaming example, the file needs to be called in the terminal as a python module.
+	To do that(Taken that the api is located in the folder '08_Python_Library'):
+		- run the command "python -m 08_Python_Library.streaming.Examples.streaming_example_backgroundStreaming" instead of "python '08_Python_Library\streaming\Examples\streaming_example_backgroundStreaming.py'"
+		- In the terminal make sure the command is not run in the api folder itself but one level higher. for example: sif the api folder '08_Python_Library' is located on "C:\Users\user\Desktop\08_Python_Library>", go one level higher like "C:\Users\user\Desktop>"

+finally execute the example like this - C:\Users\user\Desktop> python -m 08_Python_Library.streaming.Examples.streaming_example_backgroundStreaming

+If you by any means want to execute the example as a file instead of python module, then you must change the relative imports in the SEN.py and Examples\streaming_example_backgroundStreaming.py to absolute imports. e.g changing relative to absolute:
+	'from . import ACS' -> 'import ACS'
+	'from .network import Network' -> 'from network import Network' 'from ... import SEN' -> 'import SEN' (in the example file)

+Note: Pay attention to the respective paths of the modules being imported.
+In the example file you may need to append the parent folder path to system path.
+	api_folder_path = os.path.abspath(os.path.join(os.path.dirname(__file__), '../..'))
+	sys.path.append(api_folder_path)